nwnordahl/card-game-analysis/README.md

-This project was started with the motivation of showing how unfair the card game Daifugo is, but as the project evolved it turned out to be applicable for analyzes of a wide variety of card games.
+This project was started with the motivation of showing how unfair the card game Daifugo is, but as the project evolved it turned out to be applicable for analyzing a wide variety of card games.

 The package is divided in several parts: *deck*, *players*, *game logic* for different games, and *tools for analyzing games*.
 The author has prioritized readability over optimizations.